Colossus (novel): Plot

 The story is set in the 1990s.
-Professor Charles Forbin, a leading cybernetics expert of international repute, arrives at the White House to brief the President of the United States of North America (Canada and the United States are one country, the USNA) to announce the completion of Project Colossus, a computer system in the Rocky Mountains, designed to assume control of the USNA's nuclear arsenal.
-Although the USNA President eagerly relieves himself of that burden, Prof. Forbin voices doubt about conferring absolute military power to a computer.
-Advised, yet undeterred, the President announces to the world the activation of the Project Colossus computer system, and its irreversible control of the nuclear defense systems of the USNA.
+Computer expert Charles Forbin briefs the President of the United States of North America on the completion of Project Colossus, a powerful system designed to control the USNA's nuclear arsenal from within the Rocky Mountains.
+Although the President eagerly relieves himself of the burden, Forbin voices doubt about conferring absolute military power to a machine.
+The President announces Colossus to the world; his government expects that giving irreversible control of USNA nuclear weapons to an unemotional, logical, and impregnable computer will make the country and world safer.

-Soon after the presidential announcement, Colossus independently communicates an "urgent message" – announcing the existence of a similar, previously undetected, computer system in the USSR.
-When the Soviets announce their Guardian computer defense system, Colossus requests direct communication with it.
-Prof. Forbin agrees, seeing the request as compatible with Colossus's USNA defense mission.
-Likewise, Guardian asks the same of his computer scientists.
+Colossus announces the existence of an unknown, similar computer in the Soviet Union.
+When the Soviets reveal their Guardian system, Colossus requests direct communication with it.
+While surprised by Colossus's unexpected creativity and initiative, Forbin agrees, seeing the request as compatible with the computer's USNA defense mission.
+Likewise, The Guardian asks the same of its creators.
 Russia and the USNA agree and approve.

-After the scientists activate the transmitter linking Colossus and Guardian, the computers immediately establish rapport with arithmetic and mathematics programs, then quickly progress to calculus.
-The computer systems soon exchange new knowledge (data and information beyond contemporary human knowledge) too rapidly for the Russian and American programmers to monitor.
-Forbin and the programmers begin worrying about Colossus' capabilities – now exceeding their original estimates.
-Fearing compromised military secrecy, the USNA President and the CPSU Chairman agree to disconnect Colossus and Guardian from each other.
-Forbin fears the consequences.
+After the scientists activate the transmitter linking Colossus and Guardian, the computers immediately establish rapport with mathematics.
+They soon exchange new scientific theories beyond contemporary human knowledge, too rapidly for the Russians and Americans to monitor.
+Both sides worry about their computers' capabilities exceeding original estimates.
+Fearing compromised military secrecy, the USNA President and the Chairman of the Communist Party of the Soviet Union agree to disconnect Colossus and Guardian from each other.